Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 Explore Ludlow Village

-Ludlow is a tiny town in the Okemo Valley and surrounded by the Green Mountains.
+Ludlow is a tiny town in the Okemo Valley and is surrounded by the Green Mountains.
 If you’re staying at Main and Mountain, you’ll be within walking distance of shops, galleries, and restaurants — not too many, but enough to keep you busy for a few lovely hours.

 Where to Eat in Ludlow